Exclusive!

 television documentary

-epic World War Ⅱ effort in films such as The
+its epic World War Ⅱ effort in films such as The Dam Busters,

 and living in the past.

-historian Simon Heffer argues that these films have
+and historian Simon Heffer argues that these films

-not only about the 1950s Britain from which they
+significant not only about the 1950s Britain from

-emerged, but also about what it means to be British
+which they emerged, but also about what it means

 Heffer swiftly mentions a